-At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2021 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2022.
-It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2022 (State fiscal year end 2023).
-The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2021.
-There were several changes to the actuarial assumptions and methods as a result of the quadrennial experience study completed in 2020.
-In addition, Legislative Bill 17 (LB 17), which was passed by the 2021 Nebraska Legislature, increased the amount of certain court fees that are directed to fund the System.
-The bill also introduced a payroll-related contribution from the State, effective July 1, 2023, which will first be reflected in the July 1, 2022 valuation.
-LB 17 also changed the amortization period from 30 years to 25 years for new bases established on or after July 1, 2021.
-These changes, and their impact on the current valuation results, are discussed in further detail in the Board Summary of this report.
+At your request, we have performed an actuarial valuation of the Judges Retirement System as of July 1, 2022 for the purpose of determining the actuarial required contribution for the plan year ending June 30, 2023.
+It is our understanding that any required additional State contribution for this plan year will be made on July 1, 2023 (State fiscal year end 2024).
+The major findings of the valuation are contained in this report, which reflects the benefit and funding provisions in place on July 1, 2022.
+Legislative Bill 17 (LB 17), passed by the 2021 Nebraska Legislature, increased the amount of certain court fees that are directed to fund the System and also introduced a payroll-related contribution from the State, effective July 1, 2023, which is first reflected in the July 1, 2022 valuation.
+There have been no changes to the actuarial methods or benefit provisions from the prior valuation, but the set of economic assumptions has changed since the last valuation.